Frequently Asked Questions for International Students

 What are The Graduate School and graduate program admission requirements?

 The minimum credentials required for applying for admission to the Graduate School are an application form, an application fee, and official transcripts from all colleges and universities you have attended.
 Conservation Biology Program requires applicants to submit a statement of career goals, a diversity statement (statement # 1 and # 2 in online application), a CV and three letters of recommendation evaluating the applicant's potential for graduate study are required.
-The general Graduate Record Examination (GRE) is required for all applicants whose native language is English.
 If English is not your native language, you are required to submit scores from one of the following English proficiency examinations: TOEFL, MELAB or IELTS.

 What are The Graduate School English language requirements?